 - Get to a safe place as quickly as possible.
-Generally, the further you can get away from the scene, the safer you will likely be. - Report the emergency by calling 911.
+Generally, the further you can get away from the scene, the safer you will likely be.
+If you cannot escape the danger, look for ways to shelter yourself from the danger. - Report the emergency by calling 911.
 Say, "This is an EMERGENCY", give your LOCATION, and briefly tell WHAT is happening. - Notify others of the danger so they can also stay away. - Monitor the situation to see if it gets worse or if circumstances (like wind direction) change.
 Notify the emergency services dispatcher (911 operators) of the changes.

 All students and employees are also encouraged to prepare in advance for emergencies, whether from natural disasters (such as floods, tornados, earthquakes, extreme heat, lightning, disease outbreak, etc.) or manmade incidents (including traffic crashes, hazardous chemical releases, downed electrical lines, criminal activity, terrorism, arson, etc.).
-The NMSU Police Department has prepared a "Quick Flip Guide to Emergencies" that can be downloaded from the internet (www.nmsupolice.com) and assembled.
-It is a good starting point for both incident specific guidelines, as well as general guidelines.
-Additional information is also available through Environmental Health and Safety's website at https://safety.nmsu.edu.
+Additional information is available through Environmental Health and Safety's website at https://safety.nmsu.edu.
 Under the "Emergency Information" tab on the top is a wealth of information, including the NMSU emergency numbers, the Quick Flip Guide to Emergencies, the All Hazards Emergency Operations Plan, hazardous spill procedures, and assistance in developing emergency plans.
 Safety news and initiatives are in recent news posted on the safety home page.